FreeCAD/FreeCAD-documentation/wiki/Fr_Widget_Basics.md

 #### Part1:

-The class declaration of our new object:
+The class declaration for our new object:

 ```python
 class Fr_Line_Widget(fr_widget.Fr_Widget):